Zeik0s/wdmc-gen2/README.md

 	- uRamdisk modified (Original from AllesterFox)

 		Can boot original firmware, debian from AllesterFox, alpine linux.
-It looks for a linux part as 2nd on usb stick and boots from there.
+It looks for a linux partition as 2nd on usb stick and boots from there.
 If there is none, it boots from 3rd partition on SATA drive.
 Copy to /boot on 1st partition of the usb stick or to 3rd partition of the harddrive.